What It's Like To Return To Work After Being Sexually Harassed

 “

-Eventually, I’ll have to decide whether to risk my career by speaking up, or to be revictimized for the sake of a fucking headshot.
+Eventually, I’ll have to decide whether to risk my career by speaking up, or to be 'revictimised' for the sake of a fucking headshot.

 Andrea*